What We Do

 Community and Economic Development

-JSCDC has played a pivotal role in addressing the economic challenges of the Cody-Rouge neighborhood.
-Our comprehensive approach to fighting poverty, driven by the residents of the communities, leverages private capital with public resources and community-based know-how to meet basic needs, to stimulate growth, and to create a strengthened community and economic opportunity.
+JSCDC has played a pivotal role in addressing the economic challenges within Detroit’s District 7.
+Our comprehensive approach to fighting poverty, driven by the residents of the communities, leverages private capital with public resources and community-based know-how to meet basic needs, stimulate growth, and create strengthened neighborhoods and economic opportunities.

 In short, JSCDC enables individuals and communities that may otherwise be at the margins of society to help themselves up the ladder of opportunity to greater levels of self-sufficiency.

-Residents of economically disadvantaged communities continue to find that housing is more expensive, jobs are more elusive, and the American Dream feels further out of reach.
-Even more challenging for these communities is obtaining the capital needed to stimulate economic activity.
+Residents of disadvantaged communities continue to find that housing is more expensive, jobs are more elusive, and financial stability remains out of reach.
+Even more challenging is obtaining the capital needed to stimulate economic activity.
 Now more than ever, we need a strong and innovative CED sector to help reverse these trends.

 Healthy Homes Rx

-JSCDC is committed to filling gaps for business and resident resources in the Cody Rouge/Warrendale Communities.
+JSCDC is committed to filling gaps for business and resident resources in Detroit’s District 7 communities.
 SERV Detroit (Social & Entrepreneurial Resource Village) will open doors to aspiring entrepreneurs, residents, and neighborhood associations who desire to create innovative strategies and solve community issues.

 The program will provide space for community partners and help residents and organizations with focused education and resources based around strategic business models, technical support, networking, mentorship, social design, and potential funding.
 JSCDC will partner with experts in these fields to provide services that will enhance the mission of each organization and resident that enters our door.